 Hazardous Recycling and Waste Disposal

-Batteries may contain lead and toxic heavy metals.
-It is illegal to dispose of batteries in the garbage and recycling.
+Batteries contain lead and toxic heavy metals.
+It is illegal in California to dispose of batteries in curbside carts and bins.

 Apartments, Condos, and Businesses: Drop off at one of our local partner retail locations below for free: